 One of the most important choices you make when purchasing golf clubs is what kind of shaft to use--stiff or regular, steel or graphite.
 The shaft is the engine of a golf club.
 If you have too much or not enough power, you will have difficulty controlling your ball.

-A stiff shaft is firmer and harder to bend than a regular shaft.
+A stiff shaft is firmer and harder to bend than a regular flex shaft.
 That said, flexing a stiff shaft is not as simple as just swinging harder.
 The more club-head speed you generate, the stiffer the shafts on your clubs should be.
-A quick, athletic swing can generate club-head speed, but a long, slow, accelerating arc can generate more.
+A quick, athletic swing can generate club-head speed, but a long, slow, accelerating arc can generate even more.
 When your swing is matched with the correct shaft flex, it can help you maximize distance and control on all of your shots.

-Material and Torque
+Shaft Material and Torque

-Club makers strive to produce low-torque shafts.
-Flex is the bend a shaft experiences from grip to club head during your swing.
+Club-makers strive to produce low-torque shafts.
+Flex is the bend a shaft experiences from grip to clubhead during your swing.
 Torque is the amount of twist the shaft allows when you hit the ball on the heel or toe of the club.
 That twisting can help correct for off-center strikes if the shaft's elasticity is such that it twists back to center during your swing.
 It can also make a shot worse if it does not twist back.

 Golfers with slower swings will likely never see an advantage to hitting a stiff-shafted club.
 On the other hand, golfers with faster swing speeds can still play a regular-flex club with some dexterity.
 In that situation, it is all about the rhythm of your swing.
 Sometimes, a player with a 90 mph swing speed will find he hits the ball farther with a weaker shaft.
 He will give up a bit of control for that extra snap in the shaft, however.